JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular.md

 ---
 title: Loaders in Angular
-date: 2023-04-15
+date: 2023-04-19
-draft: true
+draft: false
 description:
-  'Loaders in Angular: Exploring the concept of Remix loaders in the world of SPA Angular.'
+  'Exploring the concept of Remix loaders in the Tour of Heroes and explain what would come closest to a loader in Angular.'
 ---

 ## Data fetching in meta frameworks